Voidminded/autonomy_leds/README.md

 # autonomy_leds

-Firmware and tools to interface with autonomy_lab's LED strip driver.
+Firmware and tools to interface with Autonomy Lab's LED strip driver.

 ## Packages